 5.18.23 Unified TCI States Activation/Deactivation MAC CE

 The network may activate and deactivate the configured unified TCI states of a Serving Cell or a set of Serving Cells configured in simultaneousU-TCI-UpdateList1, simultaneousU-TCI-UpdateList2, simultaneousU-TCI-UpdateList3 or simultaneousU-TCI-UpdateList4 by sending the Unified TCI States Activation/Deactivation MAC CE described in clause 6.1.3.47.
+The configured unified TCI states are initially deactivated upon (re-)configuration by upper layers and after reconfiguration with sync.

+The MAC entity shall:

 1> if the MAC entity receives a Unified TCI States Activation/Deactivation MAC CE on a Serving Cell:

 2> indicate to lower layers the information regarding the Unified TCI States Activation/Deactivation MAC CE.